+Reset.
+Psychedelic mushrooms already have a reputation for helping people open their minds and broaden their perspective on the world.
 They have shown an ability to combat mental disorders like depression and anxiety.
 Now, research is showing that the magic mushrooms can actually help physically rebuild a damaged brain.
 In a study conducted by the University of South Florida and published in 2013 in the Experimental Brain Research journal, researchers measured the effects of mushrooms on mice that had been conditioned to fear certain stimuli.
+The results were striking: Not only could psilocybin, the main active ingredient in psychedelic mushrooms, help them get over their fear, it promoted cell growth and regeneration in their brains.
+Psilocybin Mushrooms Via: Atomazul During the experiment, mice were exposed to an auditory tone while receiving an electric shock, training them to fear the noise even when the shock was not administered.

+The therapeutic value seems clear.
 The Hawks Eye Mushroom Spores Shrooms Potent Mushrooms Azurescen.
 The psilocybe Azurescen is a very powerful and mysterious mushroom.
 Its nick name is "Flying Saucers" because of its similar shape to UFO's.
 It has been tested to be the most potent mushroom on this planet, although that is debatable by some.
 How humorous God shaped His most potent psilocybe mushroom like a UFO.
 The ps. azurescen was first discovered in Astoria Oregon, United States in 1995.
 There is a lot to inform you of about this sacred mushroom and this species deserves a lot of attention and a proper introduction.
 Same outdoor bed as above but more mature.
 Young specimens growing in the brush.
 Peeking their caps above the canopy.
 Domesticated outdoor bed of azures growing on alder wood chips among leaves in backyard.

 Lasting change was found in the part of the personality known as openness, which includes traits related to imagination, aesthetics, feelings, abstract ideas and general broad-mindedness.
 Changes in these traits, measured on a widely used and scientifically validated personality inventory, were larger in magnitude than changes typically observed in healthy adults over decades of life experiences, the scientists say.
+Researchers in the field say that after the age of 30, personality doesn't usually change significantly.

-Magic mushroom trip mapped in the brain.
+"Normally, if anything, openness tends to decrease as people get older," says study leader Roland R. Magic mushroom trip mapped in the brain.
 Magic mushroom species Psilocybe cyanofriscosa Credit: Wikimedia LONDON: The effects of hallucinogenic drugs as they pass through the brain have been mapped for the first time, providing insight into the drug’s effects on consciousness and mood.
 Psychedelic drugs such as ‘magic mushrooms’ contain the active compound psilocybin, which causes hallucinations and existential experiences, but until now the causes behind this effect have been unknown.
 Publishing in the Proceedings of the National Academy of Sciences today, researchers from the Imperial College London used fMRI techniques to map the activity, blood flow and oxygenation in the brains of 30 human volunteers under the influence of either psilocybin or a placebo.

 They found decreased activity in key parts of the brain that connect surrounding regions responsible for connectivity and information flow across the brain.
 How psilocybin makes you feel A therapeutic tool?
 Glow-in-the-dark mushroom rediscovered after 170 years.
 It's something you would never expect to go missing, but one of the world's brightest glow-in-the-dark mushrooms has been rediscovered after an absence of more than 170 years, according to USA Today.
 The bioluminescent shrooms had become a Brazilian legend of sorts.
 They were first spied in 1840 by an English botanist named George Gardner, who was alarmed after he saw some boys playing with a glowing object in the streets of Vila de Natividad, a village in the Goiás state in central Brazil.